jfranzoi/fishermen-leaderboard/README.md

 * `application.schedule.refreshing-storage.minutes` in [application.properties](fishermen-leaderboard-api/src/main/resources/application.properties) configuration file.

 APIs integration is using an *API-KEY*, which is not exposed to clients.
 Both API-KEY and base URL can be configured in [application.properties](fishermen-leaderboard-api/src/main/resources/application.properties) as `application.ogyre.api-key` and `application.ogyre.base-uri`.

+`ui` component is basically a NextJS starter application, reusing its default template.
+Decoupling from data fetching and presentation is achieved by leveraging on [useFishermen.tsx](fishermen-leaderboard-ui/src/hooks/useFishermen.tsx) custom hook.
+Please note: no configuration is available at the moment for its base URL, as it's hard-coded in the hook code.

+Two reusable `ui` components are availbale in [components](fishermen-leaderboard-ui/src/components/) folder, to present `FishermanCard` on homepage, and `RecollectionDetails` on detail page.